EchoMAV/echotherm_docs/docs/index.md

 # EchoTherm Documentation

-Welcome to the EchoMAV Technical Library for the EchoTherm system.
+Welcome to the EchoMAV Technical Library for the EchoTherm Module.

 <div class="grid cards" markdown>